 That opportunity presented itself immediately in 2017-18.
 A poor start in the league was followed by the side building up a head of steam in the cup competitions.
 This instilled a level of confidence in Dan Moore’s squad and they began to grow as a team as things began to gel through the work of a good coaching team.
 Good away wins in the league at Corwen and then Chirk AAA at the turn of the year, where they turned around a 2-0 loss to a 3-2 win with a Jake Roberts wonder strike, saw the squad bolstered by some key signings in the January window.
-With the awful weather taking its toll on the fixture list, the remaining league games were compressed into March, April and May.
-Another tremendous away win at Cefn Albion where they demoralised the opposition with a second half display that simply blew them away, both in game and as contenders, left two key games against Brickfield Rangers to decide who won the league.
+With the awful weather taking its toll on the fixture list, the remaining league games were compressed into March, April, and May.
+Another tremendous away win at Cefn Albion where they demoralised the opposition with a second-half display that simply blew them away, both in the game and as contenders, left two key games against Brickfield Rangers to decide who won the league.

 Both these games ended in draws, both due to late late goals by Aled Bellis, the latter being a penalty in the dying minutes of the game in front of a crowd of 604 at the Globe.
 Last-minute, last game.
 What a way to become WNL Premier Division Champions and gain promotion back to the Huws Gray Alliance with a young team both on and off the field that can only bode well for the future.